Ningxiang: Government

-The current CPC Party Secretary of Ningxiang is Yu Xinfan and the current Mayor is Fu Xuming.
+The current CPC Party Secretary of Ningxiang is Yu Xinfan and the current mayor is Fu Xuming.
 He Yinghui is the Chairmen of Ningxiang People's Congress, which is the equal of Head of Parliament.
 The Chairmen of CPPCC Ningxiang Committee is Deng Jieping.

 Economy

 Ningxiang is one of the most developed counties in Hunan, it ranked the 18th in the Top100 of counties and county-level cities of China by comprehensive strength in 2020.
 It is one of the best developed manufacturing counties and county-level cities in the province, the manufacturing industry is its economic pillar.
 Ningxiang's economic engines are food and beverage, Advanced equipment manufacturing, new materials, modern services industry, machinery manufacture and clothing.
-For example, of 2015, the gross domestic product of Ningxiang County was CN￥100.22 billion (US$16.09 billion), Of this total, the value added of the manufacturing industry was CN￥61.31 billion (US$9.84 billion), shares 61.18 percentage of its GDP.
+For example, of 2015, the gross domestic product of Ningxiang County was CN¥100.22 billion (US$16.09 billion), Of this total, the value added of the manufacturing industry was CN¥61.31 billion (US$9.84 billion), shares 61.18 percent of its GDP.

 Ningxiang County has a variety of industries, such as the Wangbuliao Clothing, Sundance Clothing, Tsingtao Brewery, Jiajia Food, and Sany.
 The county's manufacturing products include paper, technological equipment, automobiles, food, clothing and other goods.
 The service sector of the county's economy includes things like banking, health care, construction, communications, education, tourism and government.
-Tourism comprises a large part of Ningxiang County's economy, with 20 million visitors spending ￥2 billion in 2014.
+Tourism comprises a large part of Ningxiang County's economy, with 20 million visitors spending ¥2 billion in 2014.

 According to preliminary accounting of the statistical authority, the gross domestic product of Ningxiang City in 2017 was 122,445 million yuan (18,135 million US dollars), up by 10.3 percent over the previous year.
 Of this total, the value added of the primary industry was 12,382 million yuan (1,834 million US dollars), up by 3.9 percent, that of the secondary industry was 80,666 million yuan (11,947 million US dollars), up by 10.6 percent and that of the tertiary industry was 29,397 million yuan (4,354 million US dollars), up by 12.5 percent.
 The value added of the primary industry accounted for 10.11 percent of the GDP; that of the secondary industry accounted for 65.88 percent; and that of the tertiary industry accounted for 24.01 percent.
 The per capita GDP in 2017 was 96,118 yuan (14,236 US dollars).

 Development zone

 The Ningxiang Economic and Technological Development Zone (NETZ) consists of parts of Chengjiao, Shuangjiangkou and Jinghuapu of Ningxiang County.
-It was created on 10 January 1998 and upgraded to an ETZ at state level On 11 November 2010.
+It was created on 10 January 1998 and upgraded to an ETZ at state level on 11 November 2010.
 The main industries in the zone consists of Food and Drink, Advanced Material, advanced equipment manufacturing, health product and cosmetics.
 As of 2016, its builtup area covers 25 km2, the total gross output of scale-sized industries hits 97.07 billion yuan (US$14.61 billion).